-Peter Hetherington, Unvanquished: Joseph Pilsudski, Resurrected Poland and the Struggle for Eastern Europe (2014) This work expertly combines biography (Pilsudski lived from 1867 to 1935) with the discussion of the larger story of Poland's political experience up to World War II.
-Pilsudski was arguably the most important of the three main statesmen (Ignacy Paderewski and Roman Dmowski are the others) playing the leading roles in the resurrection of an independent Polish state in 1918, after 123 years under foreign domination.
+Peter Hetherington, Unvanquished: Joseph Pilsudski, Resurrected Poland and the Struggle for Eastern Europe (2014) This work expertly combines Pilsudski's biography (1867-1935) with the larger story of Poland's political experience up to World War II.
+Pilsudski was arguably the most important of the three main statesmen (Ignacy Paderewski and Roman Dmowski are the others) playing the leading roles in the resurrection of an independent Polish state in 1918, after 123 years under the foreign rule.

 Adam Zamoyski, Paderewski (1982) A captivating biography of the cherished pianist and composer using his worldwide fame to promote the idea of an independent Poland.
-He is widely credited for his role in the U.S president including the creation of Polish sovereign statehood as one of the prerequisite peace conditions (The Fourteen Points) for ending the World War I. While representing Poland at the Paris Peace Conference (1919), Paderewski also served as Poland's Prime Minister and its Minister of Foreign Affairs.
+He is widely credited for his role in the U.S president Woodrow Wilson including the creation of Polish sovereign statehood as one of the prerequisite peace conditions (The Fourteen Points) for ending the World War I. Paderewski later served as Poland's Prime Minister and Minister of Foreign Affairs.